learningdebunked/Numbers/README.md

 1 Septillion        |                 | 10 ^ 24           | 1 000 000 000 000 000 000 000 000

+Number of seconds in a day : Approx 10 ^ 5

 What Latency numbers should i Know ?